JaagaStartup/JaagaStartup.github.io/pages/experts.md

   	<img src="{{ site.url }}{{ site.baseurl }}/images/vivek.jpg" alt="Vivek">
   </div>
   <div class="large-6 columns">
   	<b><a href="https://in.linkedin.com/in/vivekv1302">Vivek</a></b> is a product manager and a firm believer in using the right metrics.
-He's helping our startups understand and build better products.
+He's building our product management platform for startups to understand and build better products.
   </div>
 </div>
 <br>